 The sour sunrise is a fun interpretation of the popular tequila sunrise, featuring Maker's Mark Bourbon with a little extra tartness to keep things interesting.
 It's a great cocktail for summer, brunch, or any occasion that requires a drink that is both familiar and unique.

-The recipe is very simple and once you have this popular whiskey in hand, it is all about fresh ingredients.
-Be sure to squeeze your lemon and orange juices to create the best tasting drink, and don't forget about making your own simple syrup and grenadine.
+The recipe is very simple and once you have this popular whiskey in hand, it is all about the fresh ingredients.
+Be sure to squeeze the lemon and orange juices to create the best tasting drink, and don't forget about making your own simple syrup and grenadine.
 These two syrups are very easy to make from scratch and store in the bar for everyday use.

-- Add ice and shake again.
+Shake once.
+Add ice and shake again.

 Slowly pour the grenadine around the inner edge of the glass.
 It will run down the sides and sink to the bottom, creating the sunrise effect.

 - Unlike other sunrise cocktails, there is no ice to filter the grenadine, so pouring it around the glass (rather than directly in the middle) helps it sink as intended.

 - One lemon should yield enough juice for a single drink.
 For the orange, a single fruit should produce enough juice for at least four cocktails, if not more.